 SSD is the future of computing power, but it isn’t necessarily for everyone right now.
 It’s ideal if you run heavy programs, need better data security, or value speed above all else.
 You’ll have incredible bootup times, and a powerful drive supporting you.
 It also makes your laptop more “future proof” – with newer tech, it will likely have a longer lifespan and be more likely to support tech innovations of the future.

 On the other hand, an SSD is not the best choice if you need a lot of storage space on your laptop.
-While 500GB may be a standard amount of storage on a traditional HDD, that's considered a huge amount of SSD space since it can be as much as 4 times as expensive.
-Instead, most SSD laptops start at around 128GB of space.
+While 500GB may be a standard amount of storage on a traditional HDD, that’s considered a huge amount of SSD space since it can be as much as 4 times as expensive.
+Instead, most SSD laptops start at around 256GB of space.

 Additionally, external consumer drives can be hard to find in sizes larger than 1TB, which isn’t ideal if you know you tend to use space quickly.
 If this sounds like you, an SSD and HDD hybrid laptop might be a good choice.

-Best Laptop With SSD: What to Consider?
+Laptop with SSD: What to Consider in 2020?

 As we mentioned, SSD laptops tend to have less space than their HDD counterparts.
 However, you still need to consider how much space you require.
 128GB is about the same as some high-end smartphones, while 500GB is usually recommended.
 However, with an HDD and some cloud storage services, you may be perfectly fine with closer to 256GB.